aimat-lab/ChemMatData/README.md

 ## Contributing
 If you have additional datasets that you believe should be included in our repository, we encourage you to [contribute](https://github.com/aimat-lab/ChemMatData/blob/main/CONTRIBUTE.md).
 Here's how you can do it:
-1. Send a link to a missing dataset or your own dataset with a short description to Jana (jana.zeller@student.kit.edu) and Pascal (pascal.friederich@kit.edu).
+1. Send a link to a missing dataset or your own dataset with a short description Pascal (pascal.friederich@kit.edu).
 2. Directly add your dataset to the table in your browser.
 3. Clone and extend this repository ([detailed description here](https://github.com/aimat-lab/ChemMatData/blob/main/CONTRIBUTE.md))